Brayden-L/Brayden-L.github.io/_posts/2023-05-03-Creek Raptors.md

 * Cat Wall and Reservoir wall are expectedly high volume.
 Selfish Wall and to a lesser extend 2nd Meat Wall are particular standouts as a share of their overall ticks.
 I believe this is due to their selection of high quality moderate routes, and their relative remoteness.
 * It may be helpful to add additional messaging to specific high traffic routes on Mountain Project.
 Routes like Hand Solo are shockingly high contributors.
 * It seems that raw share of violations can be attributed to a larger group of less experienced climbers, but that high volume and repeat violators are more likely to be from a smaller group of experienced climbers.
 It is important not to assume that lack of compliance is due to simple unawareness, you must also impress the importance of the issue on experienced recreationists.
+* There exists an interesting relationship here, whereby increasing communication of the closures also reduces the visibility of the violations.
+I see this most likely in the case of area or route specific closure warnings, which would dissuade users from recording their violations on Mountain Project.
+In taking action to solve the problem, one might actually make it more difficult to gauge the status of the problem.